Arts book review

 1

-Simon about 10 years ago
+Simon over 10 years ago

 You criticise the support for Jesus Mo in the book yet you use the word "debunk" in your article.
 Use of "debunk" is highly offensive to my belief.
 I demand an immediate apology for your unnecessarily insensitive crossing of the line.